NaniSkinner/AI_FinancialTutor/Docs/Tasks-Final.md

 ## Overview

 This document contains all remaining tasks to complete the Operator Dashboard to 100% of PRD4.md specifications.
-Current completion: **85%**.
+Current completion: **88%** (was 85%).
 These tasks will bring the project to **100%** production-ready status.

 ### Task Organization